 You will need Velcro (duh!), but notice that Velcro consists of two types of material: hooks and loops.
 The hooks are harder and rougher than the loops, which are like coarse velvet.
-You want the loop side of things.
-It usually comes in strips, and you buy it by the foot or meter.
+You want the hook side of things.
+It usually comes in strips, and you buy it by the yard or meter.
 Get some with a sticky back.
 It probably won't fully hold the Velcro in place, but it will help a lot while making the tools.

 You also need dowel wood by the foot or meter, or round sticks the size of a pencil or so, about 10 millimeters or 1/3 of an inch in diameter.

 Alternatively you can use some flat, wooden strips also in suitable lengths, about 10 millimeters wide and 2-3 millimeters or 1/3 by 1/10th of an inch.
 Wooden sticks from ice lollies are perfect in shape and size, but might not always be clean enough.
 In that case you can just buy strips of wood in similar dimensions in a craft or hobby store.
 Some craft shops actually also sell lolly sticks for craft purposes, and they will of course do fine.

 You can glue the Velcro onto the wood, and my experience is, that you need to use a strong contact glue to get it to stick.
 Some of the types self-adhesive Velcro are convenient and sticky enough to sit there for pretty long, while others don't work as well, and need some aide from glue or staples.

 I often use an office stapler and simply staple the Velcro in place.
 Look at the pictures to see how.

 The Velcro is a perfect tool for any dubbing or hackle.
 Be quite rough on the dubbing and a little gentler on the hackle.
 You will be surprised how big a difference there is before and after a Velcro-treatment.